-The decrease in purchases and external expenses related to the Company's studies and research costs is mainly due to budgetary constraints on current programs in favor of the development of the SARA study.
+The decrease in purchases and external expenses related to the Company's studies and research costs in 2019 compared to 2018 is mainly due to budgetary constraints on current programs in favor of the development of the SARA study.
 This decision allowed the Company to accelerate patient recruitment in the SARA-INT study.